 By Edith Honan

-Swiss team Alinghi, as defending champion, is entitled to name the site for the next race so long as it fits within cup rules.
+As defending champion, Alinghi is entitled to name the site for the next race so long as it fits within cup rules.

-A previous ruling held that Valencia - which is in the northern hemisphere as is Ral al-Khaimah - was the only exception to that rule because it was the site of the previous race and both sides agreed it was an acceptable alternative.
+Valencia was the only exception to that rule because it was the site of the 2007 race and both sides agreed it was an acceptable alternative.

 The lower court objected to the race being held in the United Arab Emirates in February because it in the northern hemisphere and therefore did not fit within the cup's rules.

 Alinghi said it wants the race to be held in Ras al-Khaimah because it has ideal sailing conditions.
 The team said on Wednesday the race could be rescheduled to May to fit within the cup's rules.

 The court has promised an expedited ruling and both teams said they expected a decision within weeks.
 (Reuters)